Polygon Tool

 Double-Tap to Cycle Modes

-Quickly tap twice (within 0.3 seconds) when the tool is active to cycle through modes: Normal → Centre-Out → Constrained → Normal.
+Quickly tap twice (within 0.3 seconds) when the tool is active to cycle between Normal and Centre-Out.
 Visual feedback shows your current mode.

 Visual Feedback

-When you activate the tool or change modes, you'll see helpful messages like 'Rectangle tool ready' and 'Mode: Centre-out drawing'.
+When you activate the tool or change modes, you'll see helpful messages like 'Polygon tool ready' and 'Mode: Centre-out drawing'.

 Pro Tips for All Modes!